ffcb/qos/README.md

-# qos
+# Qos
-These scripts can be used at OpenWrt-devices for (de-)activating QoS for the uplink
+These scripts can be used at OpenWrt-devices for changing QoS via cron

 Steps: